 Ask a Nurse: How Do You Balance School and Work?

-Both nursing jobs and nursing degrees can be demanding and time consuming.
+Answer: Both nursing jobs and nursing degrees can be demanding and time consuming.
 Pursuing both at the same time presents the potential for a strenuous schedule.

 Still, many nurses return to school, successfully completing their studies while working.
 Although balancing school and work may seem impossible, it's achievable with dedication and time management.